The Four Positions

 Historical roots

 This view has deep roots in early Jewish Christianity, where Jesus was understood within the categories of Jewish messianic expectation — as a human figure anointed by God, not as God himself.
 Paul of Samosata, bishop of Antioch from 260 to 272, held that Jesus was a human being in whom God's Logos dwelt uniquely but who did not pre-exist as a divine person.
 He was condemned in 268, but the position never disappeared.
 Photinus of Sirmium held the same core view a century later.
-The contested history of the 4th century — in which anti-Nicene positions commanding majority support were overturned by imperial decree — is seen by BU scholars as evidence that the Trinity was a political settlement, not an original Christian belief.
+The contested history of the 4th century — in which anti-Nicene positions commanding majority support were overturned by imperial decree — is seen by BU scholars as evidence that the Trinity was a political settlement and later innovation, not an original Christian belief.

 During the Reformation, Michael Servetus was burned at the stake in Geneva (1553) for denying the Trinity.
 Faustus Socinus and the Polish Brethren established a fully organised anti-Trinitarian church in Poland with its own academy, printing press, and catechism — the Racovian Catechism (1605), which declared that the Father alone is the one God of Israel and that Jesus of Nazareth is his only begotten Son.
 The Latin edition was provocatively dedicated to King James I of England.
 In 1658, the Polish Brethren were expelled from Poland on pain of death — not refuted, but banished.